|

 3. What affects the performance of newly issued securities in the primary market?

-The primary market is prone to be affected by several economic factors, including geopolitical events and industry-specific challenges.
+The primary market is prone to being affected by several economic factors, including geopolitical events and industry-specific challenges.
 These then affect the securities’ performance and profitability.